Knowledge · German medtech

 FDA clearance is the gate.
 The US commercial bridge is the work on the gate that marketing actually owns.

-Before rebuild (MDR-leading register)After rebuild (US-commercial-ready)
+Before rebuild (MDR-leading register)After rebuild (US-commercial-fit)

 CE-mark and MDR class lead the materialsFDA pathway, named timeline, US clinical-evidence plan at the front